collectiveidea/hoverboard/README.md

-# relaid
+# Hoverboard
 An opinionated react + relay + graphql boilerplate (isomorphic, passportjs, postgresql, express, etc.)

 # About

-I've been a big fan and user of [relay-fullstack](https://github.com/collectiveidea/relaid.git), but it lacks a number of specific things that I use and need.
+I've been a big fan and user of [relay-fullstack](https://github.com/lvarayut/relay-fullstack/), but it lacks a number of specific things that I use and need.
 So I end up spending a bunch of time tweaking it before I can really get started with it.

-Relaid, then, is an attempt to build a boilerplate based on `relay-fullstack` but that contains more of what I'd typically want in any new project, like user login with `passportjs` and JWT, `postgresql`, some basic mutations, testing with Jest, and so on.
+Hoverboard, then, is an attempt to build a boilerplate based on `relay-fullstack` but that contains more of what I'd typically want in any new project, like user login with `passportjs` and JWT, `postgresql`, some basic mutations, testing with Jest, and so on.